Pirates vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 42 hits with four doubles, a triple, seven home runs, 34 walks and 16 RBI.
+- LaMonte Wade Jr has 43 hits with five doubles, a triple, seven home runs, 35 walks and 16 RBI.
 He's also stolen two bases.

-- Wade enters this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .286 with an RBI.
+- Wade heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .200 with a double and a walk.

 Wade Recent Games